 - 1. Explain to the group that you are going to read a quote for the group to reflect on. - 2.
 Introduce and read the quotation: - Archbishop Desmond Tutu and his daughter Reverend Canon Mpho Tutu lived through apartheid in South Africa and wrote about forgiveness. - The following quote is from their book, The Book of Forgiving: The Fourfold Path for Healing Ourselves and Our World. - 'When I cultivate forgiveness in my small everyday encounters, I am preparing for a time when a much larger act of forgiveness will be asked of me, as it most certainly will...
 When I develop a mindset of forgiveness, rather than a mindset of grievance, I don't just forgive a particular act; I become a more forgiving person...
 What was once a reason for rupture and alienation becomes an opportunity for repair and greater intimacy.' - 3.
 Ask the group to think about the words: - What resonates with your own experience? - What do you find challenging? - 4.
-Split participants into groups of 3-4 for 10 minutes to discuss together.
+Stay as a whole group to discuss these questions if you are running an hour-long session